Must-visit tsarist palaces in St. Petersburg

 The Mikhailovsky Palace is situated on the banks of the Moika River, has been the home of the State Russian Museum for more than a hundred years and a charming palace for much longer!
 The palace was built in 1819 for the Grand Duke Mikhail Pavlovich, the son of Paul I and brother of then Emperor Alexander I (defender of Russia from Napoleon’s invading French army).
 Designed by the master of neoclassicism Carlo Rossi, the palace was later transformed into the Russian Museum by 1897.
 The external architecture has barely changed over the last two centuries, meaning visitors can witness the palace in all its former glory.

 Surrounded by lovely gardens, today’s Russian Museum delights locals and visitors alike with its sensational collection of Russian art.
 Its prized assets are its collection of 19th-century works, depicting fascinating scenes of aristocratic Russian life and that of the nation’s peasantry.
 There are also examples of ancient Byzantine icons, which are so important to Holy Russia’s artistic legacy.

 Palaces you have to visit in St. Petersburg

 - Yusupov Palace

 As you can see, there are some truly special palaces to visit in St. Petersburg and these are just a handful of the options available.
 Everywhere you look in this incredible city there are fascinating treasures from Russia’s tsarist past to uncover.

-If this has inspired you to visit Russia’s former capital, make sure to check out the St. Petersburg cruises we have available.
+If this has inspired you to visit Russia’s former capital, make sure to check out our Nordic Treasures cruises.